ankeesler/anwork/doc/ARCH.md

 There is currently one com.marshmallow.anwork.core.Persister implementation.
 This implementation (com.marshmallow.anwork.core.FilePersister) persists serialized objects to disk via a java.io.File.

+## Journal

+The journal framework provides a way to maintain a history of events.
+The framework goes further to support the use case of getting a specific collection of events with a common quality in the order that they occured.
+Here are the major interfaces.
+- A **JournalEvent** is an object that describes some activity that has happened.
+- A **Journal** is an object that maintains an ordering of events (JournalEvent's) that have happened.
+- A **Journaled** is an object that has an associated journal.
+- A **MultiJournaled** is a Journaled that has multiple Journal instances that can be acquired based on a key.
+This key type is implementation specific in order to support all types as a key.

+There are some simple objects provided as base classes for these types.
+These objects are trivial to understand.
+See **BaseJournalEvent** and **BaseJournal**.

+The most complicated type in this package is the **FilteredJournal**.
+It is a Journal that can make itself yield different events depending on a filter applied to another Journal.

 ## Test

 All tests must go in the src/test source set.
 Here are naming conventions for tests.